hindu-comm/weblogs/manasataramgini/2014/02/2014-02-04_some-notes-on-the-extra-military-aspects-of-the-islamo-hindu-confrontation.md

 fear and loathing of the heathen sanAtana dharma.
-Thus, we see this as an Indian version of a comparable fear, [seen earlier in Jewish history regarding absorption by Hellenistic heathenism](https://manasataramgini.wordpress.com/2013/12/17/a-greco-semitic-apollonian-ritual-and-the-heathen-assimilation-of-paleo-abrahamism/ "A Greco-Semitic Apollonian ritual and the heathen assimilation of paleo-Abrahamism"), or in the vigorous reaction of all three Abrahamisms against Hindu ideas of brAhmaNa-s teachers introduced to West Asia by [the literature of the Persian, Jewish and Arab free-thinkers](https://manasataramgini.wordpress.com/2012/04/01/5030/ "Some more ramblings on the mlechCha-marUnmatta abhisaMdhAnaM").
+Thus, we see this as an Indian version of a comparable fear, [seen earlier in Jewish history regarding absorption by Hellenistic heathenism](https://manasataramgini.wordpress.com/2013/12/17/a-greco-semitic-apollonian-ritual-and-the-heathen-assimilation-of-paleo-abrahamism/ "A Greco-Semitic Apollonian ritual and the heathen assimilation ofpaleo-Abrahamism"), or in the vigorous reaction of all three Abrahamisms against Hindu ideas of brAhmaNa-s teachers introduced to West Asia by [the literature of the Persian, Jewish and Arab free-thinkers](https://manasataramgini.wordpress.com/2012/04/01/5030/ "Some more ramblings on the mlechCha-marUnmattaabhisaMdhAnaM").

 As a starting point let us consider the words of the Naqshbandi Sufi Shaikh, Ahmad Sirhindi, who lived during the reigns of Akbar and